Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - 2] Updating
 - 3] Unmounting

-# Mounting
+# Mounting/birth
 - Mounting means putting elements into the DOM.

 - React has four built-in methods that get called, in this order, when mounting a  component:
 - constructor
 - getDerivedStateFromProps()
 - render()
 - componentDidMount()

-# Updating
+# Updating/middle
 - A component is updated whenever there is a change in the component's state or props.
 - React has five built-in methods that get called, in this order, when a component is updated: